A Generative Model for Digital Camera Noise Synthesis: Method

 where $P_{data}(\tilde{n},I,CM)$ represents sampling one clean-noise image pair and its corresponding settings, and $P_g(n)$ represents sampling the Gaussian noise maps in the transition point and all decoder blocks.
 More specifically, we use the Squared Error as the loss on the discriminator scores, which can be described as:

 \textbf{Style Loss.} The style loss has initially been used in Style Transfer~\cite{gatys2016image} to measure the distance of two images in style space.
-Commonly, the style loss is defined as the distance between two features' Gram Matrices.
+Commonly, the style loss is defined as the distance between two features' Gram Matrices. \cite{li2017demystifying} pointed out that minimizing the distance between Gram Matrices can be interpreted as Maximum Mean Discrepancy (MMD) minimization process with the second-order polynomial kernel, which measures the distance between two distributions through the samples:

+where $M$ is the number of pixels in one patch, $\hat{n}$ and $\tilde{n}$ represent the synthesized and the real noises respectively.
 As such the style loss effectively reasons on statistical properties which makes it a promising candidate to supervise the noise generation process.
 We use the pre-trained VGG-Network~\cite{simonyan2014very} to extract the perceptual features of the real and synthetic noise map and compute the average Style Loss with uniform weights over different layers, which can be formulated as:

-where $L$ is the number of layers, $L=5$ in this work, $MSE(\cdot,\cdot)$ is the Mean Squared Error loss, and $Gram^l$ is the Gram Matrix of the feature in layer $l$. \cite{li2017demystifying} pointed out that minimizing the distance between Gram Matrices can be interpreted as Maximum Mean Discrepancy (MMD) minimization process, which measures the distance between two distributions through the samples.
+where $L$ is the number of layers, $L=5$ in this work, $\text{MSE}(\cdot,\cdot)$ is the Mean Squared Error loss, and $Gram^l$ is the Gram Matrix (GM) of the feature in layer $l$.